arifulislamat/whisper-voice-transcription/README.md

-# Whisper Transcription Tool
+# Whisper Voice Transcription

-A Python-based audio transcription tool using OpenAI's Whisper model with configurable output formats, GPU acceleration, and automated file organization.
+A Python-based audio transcription tool (STT) using OpenAI's Whisper model with configurable output formats and automated file organization.

 ## 🎯 Project Overview

-This tool provides a streamlined interface for transcribing audio files using OpenAI's Whisper speech recognition model.
+This projects provides a streamlined interface for transcribing audio files using OpenAI's Whisper speech recognition model.
 It supports multiple output formats, automatic file organization with timestamps, environment-based configuration, and NVIDIA CUDA acceleration for faster processing.

 ### ✨ Features